drvinceknight/pfm/book/tools-for-mathematics/04-matrices/how/main.md

 ## Multiply matrices by a scalar

-To multiple a matrix by a scalar we use the `*` operator.
+To multiple a matrix by a scalar use the `*` operator.
 For example to multiply the following matrix by $6$:

 $$